I am an architect and building scientist by training, but I have also illustrated a few books.

-I grew up in a small town in India.
-While my little town didn’t have malls or TV, it did come with the unbeknownst gifts of time and freedom.
+I grew up in a simpler time, in a simple Indian town with a simple life.
+While my little town didn’t come with malls or TV, it came with the now rare gifts of time and freedom.

 My illustrations appeared in a few books and posters.

 Even though I had never quite completely outgrown my love of picture books, that love intensified as I stepped into middle age.
 Just like my beloved trees, whose roots have grown deeper and spread wider with age, perhaps, so, too, is the case with my cranial pathways, which seem to burrow deeper and stronger into the joys and memories of childhood, like drawing.

 So, I quit my job, and am trying to bring to life picture books of my own, using those very same themes of sustainability and co-existence that have remained constant through changes in professions and homelands.

 While, the tropical thickets and abundant smells and sounds of my childhood have been replaced by the clearer skies and more urban existence of Berkeley, nature continues to inspire and energize me.